 At the point where the Resolution Authority would like to place the CCP in Resolution, an assessment should be made to see whether each member would be no worse off under Resolution than if the CCP were to continue allocating losses and executing its powers according to the Rulebook.
-This would mean assuming that members were to honour their contractual assessment rights, and VMGH/contract tear ups were applied.
+This would mean assuming that members were to honour their contractual assessment rights.
 At this stage, the CCP would have a good estimate of the financial impact, as it would have the results of the (presumably failed) auction at hand.
 These estimates would of course be available to the Resolution Authority through the CCP regulators.
 However, it is important to note that any loss allocation by a Resolution Authority that differs from the CCP Rulebook allocation could create a class of creditors for which NCWO fails.

-Furthermore, whilst the link that certain regulators draw between the suggestions to compensate members with equity from the CCP and the need to comply with the NCWO principle is clear, LCH considers this proposal problematic.
+Furthermore, whilst we understand the link that certain regulators draw between the suggestions to compensate members in equity from the CCP and the need to comply with the NCWO principle, we consider this proposal problematic.
 In addition to compromising the incentive structure, this proposal will effectively bind the members to the CCP in a stress event and may expose these members to further losses.
-Moreover, this would change the ownership of the CCP back to a mutualised structure, going against the evolution of the market.
-It would result in the control of Clearing ultimately resting with large multinational banks.
+Finally, this would change the ownership of the CCP back to a mutualised structure, going against the evolution of the market.

-Finally, LCH understands that the primary driver for the intervention of the Resolution Authority will be the preservation of financial stability.
-This should imply that one should have a broader understanding of NCWO than its strict legal definition as, in the context of Resolution, this assessment will have to capture the benefit of managing systemic risks and maintaining financial stability.
-In other words, if everybody except one creditor was no worse off, there could still be a case for the Resolution Authority to place the CCP in Resolution as the counterfactual would be the financial instability, systemic risk and chaos resulting in the market from letting the CCP fail under its rules.
+Finally, we understand that the primary driver for the intervention of the Resolution Authority will be the preservation of financial stability.
+From this, we believe that, one should have a broader understanding of NCWO than its initial legal definition as, in the context of Resolution, this assessment will have to capture the benefit of managing systemic risks and maintaining financial stability.
+In other words, if everybody except one creditor was no worse Page 15 of 21 off, there should still be a case for the Resolution Authority to place the CCP into Resolution as the counterfactual would be the financial instability, systemic risk and chaos resulting in the market from letting the CCP fail under its rules.